UKHO/devops-pipelinetemplates/trivy/README.md

 - To scan a single file:
 `trivy fs ./trivy-ci-test/single_file`,

-Other operating systems installation instructions can be found [here](https://aquasecurity.github.io/trivy/v0.18.3/installation/)
+Other operating system installation instructions can be found [here].(https://aquasecurity.github.io/trivy/v0.18.3/installation/)

-Instructions to use Trivy in [VS Code plugin](https://github.com/aquasecurity/trivy-vscode-extension)
+A [VS Code plugin](https://github.com/aquasecurity/trivy-vscode-extension) for Trivy is available.